asfadmin/ASF_MapReady/README_rpm.txt

 ASF Software Read Me for rpm installations
 ------------------------------------------

-This package contains a .rpm file for installing the ASF Tools on Linux systems that use the Red Hat package management system.
+This package contains a signed .rpm file for installing the ASF Tools on Linux systems that use the Red Hat package management system.

+(0) VALIDATE THE SOFTWARE

+While not necessary in order to install this RPM, you may wish to validate the signature prior to installation.
+Note that when you extract the files from the archive that you received, that you should find not only the RPM file and the README file(s), you should also find the ASCII format exported public key from ASF, i.e. asf_tools-pubkey.asc.

+Prior to validating the software with the provided public key, the key will need to be imported to the rpm public keys database (and yes, you need root access for this):

+  rpm --import asf_tools-pubkey.asc

+Once the public key has been imported, validate the RPM as
+follows:

+  rpm -K asf_mapready-X.X.X-X.i386.rpm

+If all is well, you should see a response that includes a 'dsa' (they key) and "OK", i.e. a typical response might look like this:

+  asf_mapready-X.X.X-X.src.rpm: (sha1) dsa sha1 md5 gpg OK

+If the response includes the term "NOT OK", then either the public key import (above) didn't work or something has gone amuck with the rpm...

 (1) INSTALL THE SOFTWARE